We offer graduate degrees through our Curriculum and Instruction Department and our Educational Leadership and Policy Studies Department.

 The M.Ed. in Curriculum and Instruction is designed to provide practicing teachers with current findings in education research and best instructional practices.
 The 30-hour degree includes core courses in curriculum design, instructional strategies, and diversity in education.
 Also included are courses in education research methods and a concentration of curriculum courses chosen by the candidate and approved by the advisor.

-The M.Ed. in Literacy Studies is a fully-online non-thesis degree that includes endorsements or certifications in English as a Second Language (ESL), Master Reading Teacher (MRT), and Reading Specialist (RS).
-The Triple Literacy option provides coursework to qualify candidates to receive all three ESL, MRT, and RS endorsements and certification.
+The M.Ed. in Literacy Studies is a fully-online non-thesis degree that includes endorsements or certifications in English as a Second Language (ESL) and Reading Specialist (RS).

 The M.Ed. in Mathematics Education is designed to provide practicing teachers with current findings in research and best instructional practices in mathematics education.
 The 30-hour degree includes core courses in curriculum design, instructional strategies, and diversity in education.
 Also included are courses in education research methods and a concentration in mathematics or mathematics education courses.